Azure-Samples/graphrag-accelerator/docs/DEPLOYMENT-GUIDE.md

 ## Installation

 ### 1. Deploy Azure OpenAI Service
-You will need access to a deployed Azure OpenAI resource.
-Documentation on how to deploy an Azure OpenAI service resource can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
-Ensure deployments for the `gpt-4-turbo` model and `text-embedding-ada-002` embedding model are setup.
+You will need access to a deployed Azure OpenAI (AOAI) resource.
+Otherwise documentation on how to deploy an AOAI service can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+Ensure deployments for the `gpt-4 turbo` model and `text-embedding-ada-002` embedding model are setup.
 Take note of the model deployment name and model name.
-Ensure that the subscription used to deploy this Azure OpenAI resource is the same subscription that will be used in the next step (Step 2).
+Note that the AOAI instance **must** be in the same subscription that you plan to deploy this solution accelerator in.

 As a starting point, we recommend the following quota thresholds be setup for this solution accelerator to run.
 | Model Name | TPM Threshold |